wp-plugins/woocommerce-product-slider/readme.txt

 == Description ==

-WooCommerce product slider allows you to showcase your products in a nice sliding manner.
+WooCommerce product slider / carousel allows you to showcase your products in a nice sliding manner.
 Slider can be customised in many ways.(category, product order, product order by, excerpt length, no of products, add to cart, price, image width, image height, display featured image etc).

 = Features of this plugin =
-*   Cross browser.
 *   Short code available for pages.
 *   Light weight.
-*   Navigation arrows, pagination
+*   Navigation arrows, pagination.
+*   Transition effects.
+*   Widget ready.
+*   Support all browsers: Firefox, Chrome, IE, Safari etc.
-*   Separate css file to change the style.
+*   Separate css file to change the styles.

 = WooCommerce Product Slider - Pro =
 (Please, click [__here__](http://weaveapps.com/shop/wordpress-plugins/woocommerce-product-slider-pro/) to check the pro version.)